-Brisket is the pinnacle when it comes to low & slow the one cut that gives a pit master more headaches than any other cut, but once mastered not much compares to the unique flavour and texture of a perfectly cooked beef brisket.
+Smoked Brisket is the pinnacle when it comes to low & slow, and the one cut that gives a pit master more headaches than any other cut.
+Once mastered not much compares to the unique flavour and texture of a perfectly cooked beef brisket.

 - 1 x Brisket